Introduction to my 20 Years as a Jeweller

 In a nutshell

-Like a child in a sweetshop
+Like a child in a sweetshop still celebrating 20 years as a jeweller

 Gemstones are a constant in my work.
 Often designing my pieces around colourful gemstones.
 When buying them, I look for something that sparks my interest.
 What is different, unusual colours and/or shapes.